 Here are some steps you can take to do just that.

-Ongoing account audits are essential for any successful PPC campaign.
-Go into your account and regularly review account settings, ad groups, and performance metrics to catch any issues before they escalate.
+An audit is the process of regularly reviewing your account settings, ad groups, and performance metrics to assess performance and catch any issues before they escalate.

 Make staying informed a habit.
 Subscribe to industry newsletters, attend webinars, and network with other marketers to gain insights and anticipate shifts in the digital marketing landscape.